 IMPORTANT MESSAGE FROM YOUR

-“All in-person branch activities are cancelled through June 10 in accordance with Governor Northam’s stay at home order.
-Book Group, Great Decisions and the Board will continue to meet via Zoom and details will be sent to participants so that they can log in.
-We will update you on the status of our Branch Annual Meeting when we have more information.”
+“All in-person branch meetings and activities are cancelled until further notice.
+Monthly Programs, Book Group, Great Decisions, Streaming Group and the Board will continue to meet via Zoom and details will be sent to all branch members so that they can log in.
+We will update you on the status of our all of our meetings when we have more information to share.”